Lightning-AI/litgpt/howto/inference.md

 > **Note**
 > All scripts support argument [customization](customize_paths.md)

-With the default settings, this will run the 7B model and require ~26 GB of GPU memory (A100 GPU).
+This will run the 3B pre-trained model and require ~7 GB of GPU memory (A100 GPU with bf16).

 ## Run Lit-LLaMA on consumer devices

-On GPUs with `bfloat16` support, the `generate.py` script will automatically convert the weights and consume about ~14 GB.
+On GPUs with `bfloat16` support, the `generate.py` script will automatically convert the weights.
 For GPUs with less memory, or ones that don't support `bfloat16`, enable quantization (`--quantize llm.int8`):

 ```bash